 Most states use the National Council on Compensation Insurance to collect the data on your business’s actual losses and compare it to the anticipated losses of a business in your industry take to calculate your EMR score.
 Areas of comparison include company size, unexpected large losses, loss frequency, and loss severity.

 HOW CAN A SAFETY PROGRAM LOWER MY WORKERS’ COMPENSATION PREMIUMS?

 By implementing a safety program in your workplace you can identify and prevent many workplace hazards that may cause accidents.
 Having a written program of safety standards and procedures complete with management involvement and hands-on employee training will lead to fewer accidents and fewer workers’ comp claims resulting in you paying lower premiums.
 Additionally, it will show your commitment to providing a safe work environment for current and future employees.

 WHAT ARE THE BENEFITS OF A RETURN-TO-WORK PROGRAM FOR INJURED EMPLOYEES?

 A return-to-work program is a helpful catalyst that enables a recovering employee to quickly return to the workplace on a light-duty or part-time basis.
-Tasks can be modified in accordance to their tolerance and medical provider’s recommendation.
+Tasks can be modified in accordance with their tolerance and medical provider’s recommendation.
 This allows the employee to make a smooth transition back to work performing tasks they’re physically capable of doing.
-As the employer, it not only enables you to demonstrate appreciation for your employee’s contribution, but also create direct cost-savings from less benefits paid out on the workers’ compensation claim.
+As the employer, it not only enables you to demonstrate appreciation for your employee’s contribution but also create direct cost-savings from fewer benefits paid out on the workers’ compensation claim.

 WHAT STEPS SHOULD I TAKE IF AN EMPLOYEE GETS HURT ON THE JOB?

 - Your first priority when your employee gets injured in the workplace is to seek immediate medical attention.
 It’s an important step to ensure your employee’s safety and to protect yourself from a possible lawsuit.

 - Gather the facts about the injury from the injured employee and from witnesses.
 Take photographs or view video footage and keep a record in order to clarify any disputes.